markbellingham/MyEspacio/docs/Framework/DataSet.md

 * float
 * boolean - handles type conversion, so 'true', '1', etc will return `true`, and falsy values will return `false
 * DateTimeImmutable - attempts to create an instance of DateTimeImmutable, returning `null` on failure
+* UUID - returns a UUID instance from the Ramsey UUID library
 * value - simply returns the value exactly as provided

 The most common use case will be to provide a single-level array, with string keys and values.